Decide On a Pontoon Boat Trailer with This Breakdown

 Electric brakes are generally frowned upon because most people have the common sense not to mix water with electric components in a normal household setting.
 There's also worry about rust and corrosion from time spent in and around the water and you don't want to play games with brakes.

-Although there are a few manufacturers out there like Cequent Performance Products that makes marine-grade electric brakes.
+Although there are a few manufacturers out there like Cequent Performance Products that make marine-grade electric brakes.
 These are more resistant to water damage and are perfectly safe to use.
 High-quality electric brakes would be my recommendation.

-A surge break system works the same as a car's brakes, with hydraulics, and they're self-contained inside the trailer.
+A surge brake system works the same as a car's brakes, with hydraulics, and they're self-contained inside the trailer.
 They don't need to have connections inside your car as they function on their own.

-Keep in mind that most regions require you to have some kind of brake system you can control from within your car meaning that surge brakes alone would be a no-no. They perform when the car has begun to slow, creating a small delay.
+Keep in mind that most regions require you to have some kind of brake system you can control from within your car, meaning that surge brakes alone would be a no-no. They perform when the car has begun to slow, creating a small delay.

 This also means you'll need a longer distance to stop your heavy boat and trailer.
 They're reliable but complex to set up, maintain and repair.